The Din Tai Fung experience is far beyond its food.

-Before that first bite, a steamy basket made of bamboos arrive at the table bejeweled with ten perfectly shaped soup dumplings.
-Xiao long bao, as they’re called in Mandarin Chinese, dazzle above a moist white cloth, one dumpling entirely identical to the next.
+Before that first bite at Din Tai Fung, a steamy basket made of bamboos arrive at the table bejeweled with ten perfectly shaped soup dumplings.
+Xiao long bao, as they’re called in Mandarin Chinese, dazzle above a moist ivory cloth, one dumpling entirely identical to the next.
 With a pair of chopsticks, a singular xiao long bao must be gently hoisted away, above fuzzy steam.
 Hold it against the light, sheer skin of the dumpling doesn’t break, it remains transparent.
 Tilt it to the right, then to the left, delicate soup inside glides with eyes and seduces appetite.

 In the last twenty years, there has only been one restaurant that I frequently revisit.
 From the most extravagant in Dubai to some of the world’s most renowned in Europe; although I haven’t tried it all, I have ventured enough to know when a restaurant is humbly unpretentious while serving possibly the best of its kind in the world.
 Yes, I’ve said it, in the whole wide world.